AdobeDocs/campaign-web.en/help/adoption/get-started/overview.md

   Adobe Experience Manager as a Cloud Service offers cloud-native agility, allowing you to accelerate your time to value and adapt to evolving business needs.
 This integration not only enhances your content management capabilities but also enables you to delivery more personalized and engaging experiences to your customers across all touchpoints.

-* **AI assistant**
+* **AI Assistant - Content Accelerator**

-  Adobe Campaign v8 provides an AI assistant to help you generate impactful content in an efficient and quick manner.
+  Campaign AI Assistant makes the creation and execution of marketing campaigns across channels like Email, SMS and Push intuitive, simple and hassle-free while saving time, improving efficiency, and driving better results.

   ![](../../v8/email/assets/full-email-1.png){zoomable="yes"}